browserengineering/book/book/embeds.md

 [srcname]: http://1997.webhistory.org/www.lists/www-talk.1993q1/0196.html

-And which renders something like this:
+This particular example renders as shown in Figure 1.

 ::: {.center}
-![A computer operator using a hypertext editing system in 1969[^hes]](im/hes.jpg)
+![Figure 1: A computer operator using the Hypertext Editing System in 1969.[^hes]](im/hes.jpg)
 :::

 [^hes]: Gregory Lloyd from <a href="https://commons.wikimedia.org/wiki/File:HypertextEditingSystemConsoleBrownUniv1969.jpg">Wikipedia</a>, <a href="https://creativecommons.org/licenses/by/2.0/legalcode" rel="license">CC BY 2.0</a>.